Rmark92/Patzer/README.md

 Todo: [Magic Bitboards](https://www.chessprogramming.org/Magic_Bitboards)

 #### Move Generation
 Using bitboards, pawn move destinations can be generated on the set of all existing pawns with just one bitwise operation.
 Other pieces make use of precomputed arrays that map their position to a bitboard of possible destinations.
 We then make minor adjustments to these destination bitboards based on other pieces on the board.
-As an example, below is the code for sliding move generation:
+As an example, below is the code for generating sliding move destination bitboards:

 ```javascript
 // Note: SLIDE_MOVES is a precomputed array of objects,